Clifford Nana Kusi Gyamfuaa: Real Madrid to sign Ghanaian wonderkid

 Ghanaian prodigy trains with Chelsea

-In another publication, YEN.com.gh reported that Vincent Mobilla is currently training with Chelsea.
+In another publication, YEN.com.gh reported on Vincent Mobilla, who trained with English club Chelsea.

 The 16-year-old attracted the club’s attention after standout displays with Samba Stars Academy in Ghana, earning him the opportunity to showcase his talent on a bigger stage.